to sustain with food or nutriment; supply with what is necessary for life, health, and growth.

 They nourish them with bitter commentary, and they nurse their grievances like they would feed a bottle to a starving infant.

-To provide with food or other substances necessary for sustaining life and growth.
+to provide with the materials necessary for life and growth